6 Reasons Wormwood Essential Oil Is Good For You

 Using the steam distillation process, wormwood essential oil is extracted from leaves, twigs, and flower tops.
 Ginger is necessary for several Ayurveda therapies.
-Also known as green ginger, wormwood herbs are therapeutic oil; and as history tells it, the herb usage dates back over 3,000 years ago in Ayurveda (Ayurveda is the ancient wisdom of healing humanity).
+Also known as green ginger, wormwood herbs are used as therapeutic oils; as history tells it, the herb usage dates back over 3,000 years ago in Ayurveda (Ayurveda is humanity's ancient wisdom of healing).

 Toning Body Systems

-It does also help improve the excretory system, keeping the body free from toxic and waste materials.
+It does help improve the excretory system, keeping the body free from toxic and waste materials.
 Its harmonizing effect on the endocrine system creates room for proper growth and maturity.
 It also maintains adequate discharge of hormones and enzymes.
-It also keeps a person alert and active.
-It also helps improve a person’s immune system, which, we all know, helps in fighting diseases and infections.
+It keeps a person alert and active as well.
+It improves a person's immune system, which, we all know, helps in fighting diseases and infections.

 Killing And Repelling Insects

-It is important to note that substances that are poisonous to bigger animals and mammals will surely be deadly to small animals and insects, apart from those animals and insects that have either developed resistance or naturally immune.
-Therefore, the wormwood plant being poisonous, its essential oil is an excellent natural insecticide.
+It is important to note that substances that are poisonous to bigger animals and mammals will surely be deadly to small animals and insects, apart from those animals and insects that have either developed resistance or are naturally immune.
+Therefore, because the wormwood plant is poisonous, its essential oil is an excellent natural insecticide.
 It can be used in vaporizers, sprays, and fumigation systems.

 All manufactured insecticides are formulated to repel, harm, kill, or mitigate one or several species of insects.
 Different pesticides work differently.
 Some work by damaging an insect’s exoskeleton, while others work by disrupting the insect’s nervous systems, and others work by giving out unpleasant scents to repel insects and much more.
 Therefore, this essential oil is a natural insect killer.